science-en-poche/yelandur/API.md

 there is only one signature, it is ignored (even if the target profile already had a different `device_id`).
 Finally, note that when `PUT`ing, any provided `profile_data` field will replace the existing one: so `PUT`ing an empty `profile_data` field empties the profile of its information.
-It works the other way around at the above level: if a profile has a device set, `PUT`ing information without a `device_id` will not delete the device from the profile's information, because that tie is irreversible.
+The behaviour is diffferent for `device_id`: if a profile has a device set, `PUT`ing information without a `device_id` will not delete the device from the profile's information, because that tie is irreversible (even if the request is properly signed by both the profile and the would-be-deleted device).

-If the update is successful, a `200` status code is returned along will the complete profile.
+If the update is successful, a `200` status code is returned along with the complete profile.

 ##### `DELETE`